gjwgit/rattleng/.github/ISSUE_TEMPLATE/bug_report.md

 ## Describe the Bug

-[A clear and concise description of what the bug is.]
+[A clear and concise description of the bug.]

 ## To Reproduce